JustCoding7/CatHeaven-TelegramBot/README.md

 ## About
 #### A Simple Bot made using different APIs to provide some Cats on Telegram 😺.
 ##### P.S. - We don't smuggle them, they are safe and sound.
+##### More P.S. - This Bot is Currently Hosted on PythonAnywhere so code is written according to that.
+I'll also add one for Heroku.

 ## Features Available Yet :-